Belgium Forex Brokers

 Restrictions on Currency Trading in Belgium

-The financial regulate of Belgium has imposed significant restrictions on currency trading in Belgium, including:
+The financial regulator of Belgium has imposed significant restrictions on currency trading in Belgium, including:

 • A prohibition on offering binary options